 The identification of the phototrophic and heterotrophic components in subaerial biofilms is to date one of the most pursued aims of biofilm research.
 The advance of molecular biology techniques made possible to discover new aspects of biofilm ecology and community structure, primarily due to the enlargement of genomic databases together with the broad use of barcoding markers.
-Most common molecular markers used for the identification are the genes encoding for the 16S rRNA in prokaryotes and 18S rRNA for eukaryotes (Gonzalez and Saiz-Jimenez 2005; Dakal and Arora 2012).
+Most common molecular markers used for the identification are the genes encoding for the 16S rRNA in prokaryotes and 18S rRNA for eukaryotes (Gonzalez and Saiz-jimenez 2005; Dakal and Arora 2012).
 They are present in all prokaryotic and eukaryotic organisms and structurally and functionally conserved; most importantly, they alternate highly conserved and variable regions, which allow the fingerprinting (Rastogi and Sani 2011).
-Also internal transcribed spacer (ITS) region, located between 18S and 28S rRNA, can be used to identify molds (Op De Beeck et al. 2014).
+Also, internal transcribed spacer (ITS) region, located between 18S and 28S rRNA, can be used to identify molds (Op De Beeck et al. 2014).
 DNA extraction coupled with PCR reaction regarding barcoding genes allows the efficient identification of microorganisms.
-Aside the use of 18S marker for green alga identification, a number of plastidial markers have been proposed, rbcL and TufA above all (Hall et al. 2010; Saunders and Kucera 2010; Du et al. 2013).
-Similarly, for Cyanobacteria the use of cpcA (C-phycocyanin alpha chain) has been proposed (Neilan et al. 1995; Miller and McMahon 2011) and dinitrogenase reductase nifH genes for barcoding (Zehr and McReynolds 1989; Poly et al. 2001).
+Aside the use of 18S marker for green algae identification, a number of plastidial markers have been proposed, rbcL and TufA above all (Hall et al. 2010; Saunders and Kucera 2010; Du et al. 2013).
+Similarly, for Cyanobacteria, the use of cpcA (C-phycocyanin alpha chain) has been proposed (Neilan et al. 1995; Miller and McMahon 2011) and dinitrogenase reductase nifH genes for barcoding (Zehr and McReynolds 1989; Poly et al. 2001).
 In addition, a number of techniques exist which were implemented on PCR for community studies, as ARDRA, DGGE, and ARISA (Rastogi and Sani 2011; Agrawal et al. 2015).
 However, they cannot be reliable for quantitative results and/or may present problems in pattern visualization on agarose gel and other major limitations (Neilsona et al. 2013; Rastogi and Sani 2011; Agrawal et al. 2015).
 For this reason, new tools are required in order to describe composition and relationships of microbial mats.
-The aim of the present study is to describe the role of microorganism involved in biofilm formation in European countries; on this basis, the authors also propose the use of novel designed oligos for whole characterization of subaerial biofilms, with possible application in a multiplex qPCR assay with fluorescent internal probes.
+Profiling microbial mats through the quantification of microbial groups which drive biofilm formation could give novel insights in the study of microbial ecology and biodeterioration.
+Fluorescent internal probes are required to increase specificity and sensitivity of the assay, but they may also open a new frontier by obtaining relative quantification in multiplex assay.
+Different combinations of primers and probes may target for specific taxa or metabolic groups, offering new insights for biofilm characterization, such as monitoring of biodeterioration, determination of ecological successions in biofilms, and the assessment of biocide efficiency.
+The aim of the present study is to obtain accurate oligos for the characterization of principal components in subaerial biofilms thriving on stone.
+This has been done on the basis of a very inclusive collection of literature reports and case studies regarding subaerial biofilms collected on stone monuments, with particular attention to phototrophic and non-phototrophic bacteria, eukaryotic algae, and molds: the authors hereby propose the use of novel designed oligos for the characterization of most common microbial groups forming subaerial biofilms, with possible application in a multiplex qPCR assay with fluorescent internal probes.